.:VirtualSalt

 Give us today our daily bread.

+This is the first petition for personal, earthly needs.
 This petition reminds us to be thankful for the blessings we often take for granted, like our food, hot water, aspirin, clean towels, indoor plumbing.
-Seen rightly, the minute by minute sustenance God gives us amounts to more than many great but singular blessings we sometimes desire so ardently.
+Seen rightly, the minute by minute sustenance God gives us amounts to more than many of the great but singular blessings we sometimes desire so ardently.
 This request reminds us not to allow the blessings of our lives to go unnoticed just because they are common.
+We need the supports of life daily, and we should not take them for granted just because in our extraordinary culture they have always been there.

 Forgive us our debts,